Investigating Popularity Bias Amplification in Recommender Systems Employed in the Entertainment Domain

-In this work, we summarize our research on investigating the amplification of popularity bias in recommender systems within the entertainment sector.
-Analyzing datasets from music, movies, and anime, we show that recommendation frequency increases with item popularity, disadvantaging users with little interest in popular content.
-Additionally, we explore the interplay between recommendation accuracy, algorithmic calibration, and the amplification of popularity bias.
+In this work, we have summarized our research on investigating the amplification of popularity bias in recommender systems within the entertainment sector.
+Analyzing datasets from music, movies, and anime, we have shown that recommendation frequency increases with item popularity, disadvantaging users with little interest in popular content.
+Additionally, we have explored the interplay between recommendation accuracy, algorithmic calibration, and the amplification of popularity bias.